dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 [!code-html[Main](intro/samples/cu30/Pages/Shared/_Layout.cshtml?highlight=6,24,31-45,60)]

-In *Pages/Index.cshtml*, replace the contents of the file with the following code to replace the text about ASP.NET and MVC with text about this app:
+In *Pages/Index.cshtml*, replace the contents of the file with the following code to replace the text about ASP.NET Core with text about this app:

 [!code-html[Main](intro/samples/cu30/Pages/Index.cshtml)]